 If you’re in business or just starting out, you have probably heard of “thought leadership,” a popular business buzzword.
 Thought leadership goes hand-in-hand with an organization’s content marketing strategy.
-It’s about producing high-quality content — blog posts, SlideShare presentations, whitepapers, e-books, video content, and more — that provides expertise that clients can actually use, and can’t get anywhere else.
+It’s about producing high-quality content — blog posts, podcast episodes, email newsletters, video content, and more — that provides expertise clients can actually use and can’t get anywhere else.

 Here’s what you need to know about establishing yourself as a thought leader in the modern business world.